-Prerequisite: Biology and Algebra I
+Prerequisite: Algebra I, and Biology

-The course is designed in a spiraling pattern to reinforce the essential themes of the curriculum - energy, atomic model of matter, understating "why" chemistry occurs, and connections to everyday life.
-The course begins with a comprehensive overview of the main ideas in order to help students see the conceptual "big picture," and to help prevent them from getting lost in the details.
-Moving forward, an in-depth coverage of all topic areas is conducted in order to help students deepen their understanding of the big ideas.
-Throughout the course, specific topics will be applied in a laboratory setting to provide a deeper exploration of significant areas of interest in chemistry.
+The course is delivered in a spiral format to reinforce the essential themes of the curriculum: energy, atomic theory, why chemistry occurs, and connections to everyday life.
+The course begins with an overview of the main ideas in order to help students see the conceptual "big picture," and to help prevent being lost in the details.
+Moving forward, an in-depth coverage of all topic areas is conducted to help students deepen their understanding.
+Labs are used to provide a deeper exploration of significant areas of interest.

-2033 \AP Biology Grades 10-12 1.0 cr
+2033 \AP Biology Grades 11-12 1.0 cr

-Prerequisite: H or an 86% or better in L2 Biology, and H or L2 Chemistry (Chemistry can be taken concurrently)
+Prerequisite: H or an 86% or better in L2 Biology, and H or L2 Chemistry